 South Arkansas Community College's Division of Workforce and Continuing Education supports the college’s overall mission by offering ongoing learning opportunities that prepare diverse individuals for career advancement, a college education, or enriched lives through good health and personal fulfillment.

-The Adult Education Program provides adults with the opportunity to improve their basic reading, writing, and math skills.
+The Adult Education Program provides Arkansas residents with the opportunity to improve their basic reading, writing, and math skills.
 Students may work on basic skills to improve their ACT scores, to take the Official GED Test, to improve their employability skills, to advance their workplace skills, or to gain personal satisfaction.
+The core Adult Education Programs are GED, WAGE, and ESL.

 In addition to the traditional academic and occupational education available at South Arkansas Community College, SouthArk offers a variety of classes for either non-credit or college credit to provide job skills and safety skills in the workplace.
 Training is offered by open enrollment class at SouthArk or by customized contract training at SouthArk or the job site.
 SouthArk also works with groups of people to organize and manage a training program through the college such as the Electrical and Plumbing Apprenticeship Program for non-union companies and the South Arkansas C-Stop program (a partnership of seven companies in South Arkansas).